 With an exception to impromptu celebrations that don't take much thought or planning, most events we throw require time and effort.
 The worst thing you can do is procrastinate as it will leave you overwhelmed and you'll end up stress and probably overspending.

 You're going to have to master the art of haggling and apply a little self-discipline to make sure you don't go over your set budget.
 If you're good enough at finding bargains, you may even find you spend less that you set out to.
 Continuously keep track of what you're spending by documenting it in your excel sheet and also make sure you're checking how much you have left.
-That way you can steer away from any form of short term or emergency loan.
+That way you can steer away from any form of short term or loan from a payday lender.

 Celebrating on a budget is going to require diligence, patience and self-discipline but it will be worth it when the party is over and your account balance is smiling.
 Nothing kills the high of a celebration like realizing you've over spent and will have to work hard to regain your balance financially.
 This process of cutting costs isn't an easy one, but with enough time and planning, you'll be a pro at the end of it all!
 If all else fails, you could always scrap all of the event planning and go for a simple outing with the people you love to celebrate.
 When was the last time you hosted a celebration?
 We would like to hear about your experiences and what you did to ensure you didn't overspend.